vegaprotocol/Public_Test_Bridge_Tools/docs/mew.md

 <p align="center"><img width="238" alt="Here select CONFIRM" src="https://user-images.githubusercontent.com/66724202/88394400-4ba47600-cdb7-11ea-8e66-e2df46e87c61.png"></p>

 12. Wait for the transaction to be completed.
+You can track the progress of your transaction on [Etherscan](https://etherscan.io/).

 **Run `deposit_asset` function on ERC20 Bridge - Deposit assets on Vega PubKey**